alpoliakov/kottans_frontend/README.md

 - The thing I'll be using is, of course, setting up the server with VirtualBox (and of course - Linux Command Line );

 2. Configuring Linux Web Servers
+- The course gives basic understanding of linux systems administration is required to not only get your web application up and running for the world to see, but also to ensure it continues operating efficiently.
+This course was definitely difficult for me, but it's worth it to understand it.

+3. Networking for Web Developers
+-

 [Reference to the result of execution Task_1](Task_1/task01.md)